-One of the best things about Tai Chi is how accessible it is – because absolutely anyone can get involved with this ancient martial art, no matter their age, fitness level, or mobility.
-You don’t need to be physically fit or flexible to practice Tai Chi, so it’s perfect for people who are looking to slowly and gradually raise their activity levels.
+One of the best things about Tai Chi is how accessible it is.
+Absolutely anyone can get involved in this ancient martial art, no matter their age, fitness level, or mobility.
+You don’t need to be physically fit or flexible to practise Tai Chi, so it’s perfect for people who’re looking to gradually raise their activity levels.

-Because you can do Tai Chi standing up, sitting down, or holding onto something, people who use wheelchairs or who need some extra support when standing, are still able to get the same holistic whole-body effect – and many of the movements can easily be adapted to people with other disabilities, too.
-This means that everyone is going to get something different from Tai Chi – and that’s one of the most exciting aspects about it.
+Because Tai Chi can be practised standing up, sitting down, or holding onto something, people who use wheelchairs or who need some extra support when standing are still able to get the same holistic whole-body workout.
+Many of the movements can easily be adapted to people with other disabilities, too.
+Everyone can get something different from Tai Chi – and that’s one of the most exciting aspects of it.

-Even though Tai Chi is a very gentle, low-impact form of exercise that’s unlikely to cause any injury, it can still be a good ideas to speak to a health practitioner before trying it out – particularly if you have a pre-existing health condition.
+Even though Tai Chi is a very gentle, low-impact form of exercise that’s unlikely to cause any injury, it can still be a good idea to speak to a health practitioner before trying it out – particularly if you have a pre-existing health condition.
 If you have a hernia or suffer from back pain or severe osteoporosis, you may need to take extra precautions.

 To see an example of how Tai Chi can be adapted for different health conditions, you might want to watch this video, which shows people with Parkinson’s practising seated Tai Chi exercises.

 5. How can I learn Tai Chi?

 As with any new form of exercise, it’s generally best to attend in-person classes with a qualified instructor.
-This way you can make sure your style and movements are correct and you’re not harming your body in any way or causing injury.
+This way, you can make sure your style and movements are correct and that you’re not harming your body or causing injury.

 You can find Tai Chi classes at many gyms and fitness centres.
 To find classes near you, you can check out the Tai Chi Union for Great Britain website, or just search online for Tai Chi classes in your local area.